Clarencemeo/Python-Video-Game---Battler/README.md

 - Various weapons, armor, items, and skills to spice up the gameplay
 - Multiple gameplay elements, such as Luck, Speed, Energy, and Elemental Resistances in order to add more depth
+- Authentication features and save data through the use of databases

 ### Soon to be Implemented